 Networking is a way to make contacts not get jobs.
 These contacts may eventually lead to job opportunities.
 Contacts may be a way to learn about careers, industries, or jobs.

-Everyone you know is a potential networking contact; your parents, friends, friends parents, doctor, relatives, neighbors, co-workers, etc.
+Everyone you know is a potential networking contact; your parents, friends, friends parents, doctor, relatives, neighbors and co-workers, etc.

 - Introduce you to a wide range of people with different skills, knowledge and links to further contacts

-- Extend your circle of business and personal acquaintances
+- Extend your circle of professional and personal connections

 - Provide you with sources of information and a forum for sharing ideas